MicrosoftDocs/azure-docs/articles/defender-for-cloud/ai-security-posture.md

 #### Detecting IaC misconfigurations

-DevOps security, detects IaC misconfigurations, which can expose generative AI applications to security vulnerabilities, such as over-exposed access controls or inadvertent publicly exposed services.
-These misconfigurations could lead to data breaches or unauthorized access.
-Misconfigurations could lead to compliance issues, especially when handling strict data privacy regulations.
+DevOps security detects IaC misconfigurations, which can expose generative AI applications to security vulnerabilities, such as over-exposed access controls or inadvertent publicly exposed services.
+These misconfigurations could lead to data breaches, unauthorized access, and compliance issues, especially when handling strict data privacy regulations.

 Defender for Cloud assesses your generative AI apps configuration and provides security recommendations to improve AI security posture.

-Remediate misconfigurations early in the development cycle allows organizations to prevent more complex problems later on.
+Detected misconfigurations should be remediated early in the development cycle to prevent more complex problems later on.

 Current IaC AI security checks include: